-The DfT and the Driver and Vehicle Standards Agency (DVSA) released the outcome of their 'HGV periodic testing and inspections exemptions' consultation on 14 September 2017.
-They have decided to proceed with the removal of several exemptions from roadworthiness testing with confirmation that the legal changes continue to take effect from 20 May 2018.
+In November 2017, the DfT and the Driver and Vehicle Standards Agency (DVSA) released the outcome of their 'HGV periodic testing and inspections exemptions' consultation on 14 September 2017.
+They decided to proceed with the removal of several exemptions from roadworthiness testing with the legal changes taking effect from 20 May 2018.

-A response document sets out the decision made on each of the vehicle types following 70 responses to the consultation, including from trade bodies, operators, members of the public and public bodies.
-The DVSA have indicated that there may be a phased implementation approach to affected vehicles.

-They have also advised that in relation to plating certificates, the DVSA will plate vehicles that require it at first test and have released the following statement:
+A response document set out the decision made on each of the vehicle types following 70 responses to the consultation, including from trade bodies, operators, members of the public and public bodies.
+The DVSA introduced a phased implementation approach to affected vehicles.
+The DVSA are plating vehicles that require it at first test based on the the following statement: